 The base pattern should include some elements that repeat at least three times.
 These repeating elements can be rotated in the base pattern.

+READ MORE

 Here is a sample grid with a base pattern.
 In this example, the right triangle repeats six times with different rotations.
 It has 23 line segments, or 23/42 = 55% of all possible line segments.

 IMPORTANT: Feel free to use the forum on the wiki page to discuss your pattern, but do NOT upload the base pattern to your wiki page.
 Instead, email a copy of the base pattern you decide to use to all team members so that everyone knows what the pattern is supposed to look like when generating the written instructions (for the next step).